Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 After thirty-eight days alone since leaving Buenos Aires, I feel lonely.
 Forgetting Aomi’s safety—my top priority—I immediately reply, “OK.”

 Visiting their boat in my rubber dinghy, I find the interior warm, spacious, and luxurious.
-It features a magnificent kitchen with an oven, beds wide enough to stretch out comfortably, a diesel heating system, and stereo speakers lining the walls.
-Compared to Aomi's cramped cabin, it feels like the difference between a hut and a palace.
+It has a magnificent kitchen with an oven, berths wide enough to stretch out comfortably, a diesel heating system, and stereo speakers along the walls.
+Compared with Aomi’s cramped cabin, it feels like the difference between a hut and a palace.

 Even so, they believed their boat was the smallest record-breaking vessel ever to visit the Antarctic.